Operation Moolah: Execution

 Between May 8–31, 56 MiG-15s were destroyed with only one F-86 loss in the same period.
 USAF pilots noticed that Communist pilots who observed USAF aircraft flying near their airspace prior to any engagement, bailed from their aircraft to ensure their personal survival.

 General Clark received reports of the poor quality of Communist pilots after the leaflet drops of Operation Moolah, their worst piloting of the war.
 Communist pilots flew fewer sorties in the 90 days after Operation Moolah than in the 90 days before the first leaflet drop.
-UN pilots shot down 155 MiG-15's to three F-86 aircraft during that period.
+UN pilots shot down 155 MiG-15s with a loss of only three F-86 aircraft during that period.

 The Korean Armistice Agreement was signed on July 27, 1953, ceasing all combat operations.
 Not one single pilot had defected to South Korea.
 The effectiveness of Operation Moolah was difficult to assess.
 Though UN forces did not recover a single MiG-15 aircraft, Operation Moolah had residual effects on Communist forces.
 There is some evidence to believe that the Soviet Union feared a defection from its pilots more than the Chinese or North Korean regimes.
 US intelligence reports indicated that Soviet Far Eastern audiences were shown films depicting the failure of US intelligence agents bribing the crew and passengers of a Czech plane into defecting to the west.
 Presumably the Russians may have well believed that the UN reward offer would appeal to airmen from their satellite countries in the Warsaw Bloc.

 The leaflets used in Operation Moolah carried the photo of Lieutenant Franciszek Jarecki, who had flown his Lim2 (license version of MiG 15bis) from Poland to political asylum in Denmark in March 1953.